-For the Schools of Arts & Sciences and Engineering only.
+For the School of Arts & Sciences only.
 These may include summer stipends, awards for excellence in research and scholarship, and funding in amounts of $5000 or less.
-For more information, please call (617) 627-3106 or see http://ase.tufts.edu/faculty-governance/faculty-committees/faculty-research-awards-committee/frac-application-portal.
+For more information, please see https://asefaculty.tufts.edu/faculty-governance/faculty-committees/faculty-research-awards-committee/frac-application-portal.

-Established through the generosity of Mrs. Natalie V. Zucker, the Center is devoted to furthering the research careers of women scientists at Tufts University School of Medicine and the Sackler School of Graduate Biomedical Sciences.
-Women who are junior faculty at TUSM/Sackler or the major affiliated hospitals (up to and inclusive of the rank of Assistant Professor) or postgraduate fellows at TUSM/Sackler engaged in basic science or clinical research are eligible.
+Established through the generosity of Mrs. Natalie V. Zucker, the Center is devoted to furthering the research careers of women scientists at Tufts University School of Medicine and the Graduate School of Biomedical Sciences.
+Women who are junior faculty at TUSM/GSBS or the major affiliated hospitals (up to and inclusive of the rank of Assistant Professor) or postgraduate fellows at TUSM/GSBS engaged in basic science or clinical research are eligible.
 The applicant’s mentor or Department Chair must support her request.
 Please see the School of Medicine’s website for details.

 The Summer Scholars Program offer research apprenticeships with faculty/clinical mentors to motivated Tufts undergraduates.
 Summer Scholars is open to students and faculty representing all disciplines: arts, humanities, and social sciences, as well as the STEM fields.
 Information on the program is available here.
 If you are interested in mentoring an undergraduate researcher this summer, send a brief description of the project and your preferred method of being contacted, to Laura Doane at Laura.Doane@tufts.edu.
 Laura will post your project on the website so that students can browse these opportunities and contact you directly to discuss working on a joint application.

-This program is designed to promote and support teaching innovations developed by our faculty that will enhance the core educational programs and overall mission of Tufts University School of Medicine (TUSM), including the Sackler School of Graduate Biomedical Sciences.
-All current TUSM faculty, including those based at Sackler and affiliated hospitals, are eligible.
+This program is designed to promote and support teaching innovations developed by our faculty that will enhance the core educational programs and overall mission of Tufts University School of Medicine (TUSM), including the Graduate School of Biomedical Sciences (GSBS).
+All current TUSM faculty, including those based at GSBS and affiliated hospitals, are eligible.
 Junior faculty and faculty seeking promotion are strongly encouraged to apply.
 Click here for more information.

 The program seeks to bring together new multidisciplinary teams by providing seed money for the development of new collaborations or for pursuit of more mature ideas.
 The goal of the program is to position investigators to successfully compete for new extramural funding.
 Please click here for more information.